plan44/p44mbrd/README.md

 *[[if you want to support p44mbrd development, please consider to sponsor plan44]](https://github.com/sponsors/plan44)*

-*p44mbrd* (plan44 matter bridge daemon) is a free (opensource, GPLv3) *matter* bridge daemon, intended as a companion to the [**vdcd**](https://github.com/plan44/vdcd) home automation controller.
+*p44mbrd* (plan44 matter bridge daemon) is a free (opensource, GPLv3) *matter* bridge daemon, originally developed as a companion to the [**vdcd**](https://github.com/plan44/vdcd) home automation controller (which controls devices of many different technologies (DALI, EnOcean, hue, SmartLEDs, and many more).
+By now, *p44mbrd* has been extended to access devices via *bridge adapters*, of which the *vdcd bridge API* is only one.
+In parallel, development of a second *bridge adapter* for the Becker-Antriebe "CentralControl" *cc API* is in progress.

-*p44mbrd* connects vdcd-based devices from many technologies (DALI, EnOcean, hue, SmartLEDs, and many more) into the new [smart-home standard *matter*](https://buildwithmatter.com), making them available in matter-enabled smart home "oecosystems" such as Apple Home, Smart Things, Alexa, Google and hopefully many more independent ones in the near future.
+*p44mbrd* connects devices from its *bridge adapters* into the new [smart-home standard *matter*](https://buildwithmatter.com), making them available in matter-enabled smart home "oecosystems" such as Apple Home, Smart Things, Alexa, Google and hopefully many more independent ones in the near future.

 ## Implementation notes

-### bridge API
+### vdcd bridge adapter

 *p44mbrd* uses a **JSON-based representation of the [vdc API](http://developer.digitalstrom.org/Architecture/vDC-API.pdf)** to communicate with *vdcd*.

 The *vdc-API* was originally defined in 2013 as an abstraction for the [digitalSTROM](https://digitalstrom.com) device model to allow integration of third-party devices into digitalSTROM.
 The vdc API device model was designed to be as generic as possible, with a strong focus on being self-descriptive through a [structured tree of device properties](http://developer.digitalstrom.org/Architecture/vDC-API-properties.pdf).

 This now helps *p44mbrd* to obtain the needed information from devices to be able to map them to *matter bridged device*.

+### cc bridge adapter

+The *cc bridge adapter* uses a JSON-RPC 2.0 based API to access "CentralControl" devices and map their functionality into matter, in particular the WindowCovering device type.

 ### matter SDK - connectedhomeip